-Ultralytics YOLO models are a family of real-time computer vision models designed to handle a wide range of tasks, including object detection, segmentation, pose estimation, classification, and oriented object detection:
+YOLO models are a family of real-time computer vision models designed to handle a wide range of tasks, including object detection, segmentation, pose estimation, classification, and oriented object detection.

 Leveraging popular architectures, these models offer exceptional speed and accuracy, making them well-suited for applications across edge devices, cloud APIs, and more.

-In this blog, we’ll examine the upcoming YOLO26, set for release in late October 2025, revealing its key improvements, important features, and how it compares to other leading computer vision models.
+In this blog, we’ll examine YOLO26, released January 2026, revealing its key improvements, important features, and how it compares to other leading computer vision models.

 What Is YOLO26?

-YOLO26 is an upcoming multi-task model family designed to handle a broad range of computer vision tasks, including object detection, instance segmentation, image classification, pose estimation, and oriented object detection.
-The lineup will feature multiple size variants Nano (N), Small (S), Medium (M), Large (L), and Extra Large (X) to cater to different performance and deployment needs.
+YOLO26 is a multi-task model family designed to handle a broad range of computer vision tasks, including object detection, instance segmentation, image classification, pose estimation, and oriented object detection.
+The lineup features multiple size variants Nano (N), Small (S), Medium (M), Large (L), and Extra Large (X) to cater to different performance and deployment needs.

-Compared to previous YOLO generations, YOLO26 is reported to be optimized for edge deployment, featuring faster CPU inference, a more compact model design, and a simplified architecture for improved compatibility across diverse hardware environments.
+Compared to previous YOLO generations, YOLO26 is optimized for edge deployment, featuring faster CPU inference, a more compact model design, and a simplified architecture for improved compatibility across diverse hardware environments.
+Notable improvements include decreased latency by removing NMS and results staying consistent in fp16 and fp32, making it possible to run the model in an optimized, low-latency way and get the same high accuracy you saw during training.

 - Broader Device Support: It removes the Distribution Focal Loss (DFL) module, simplifying inference, enabling multiple export formats (TFLite, CoreML, OpenVINO, TensorRT, and ONNX), and broadening support for edge and low-power devices.